dy-tea/awm/README.md

 An example configuration can be found in [config.toml](config.toml).
 You can copy this file to `~/.config/awm/config.toml` and modify it to your liking.

-### FIXME

-Current issues that need fixing:

-- session lock appears to be broken (tested with swaylock and hyprlock)